jaythad13/Mathematikezettelkasten/Fourier Analysis --- math-139/notes/Singular integrals.md

 ###### _proof sketch:_

-The proof follows similarly to the [[Fourier Analysis --- math-139/notes/Hardy-Littlewood maximal functions#_theorem _ the boundedness of the Hardy-Littlewood operator|proof of the boundedness of the maximal operator]].
+The proof follows similarly to the [[Fourier analysis --- math-139/notes/Hardy-Littlewood maximal functions#_theorem _ the boundedness of the Hardy-Littlewood operator|proof of the boundedness of the maximal operator]].
 We first show weak $(1, 1)$-boundedness for $T$.
 We do Calderón-Zygmund decomposition at height $c \alpha$ to show that